Towards Multimodal Graph Large Language Model: Introduction

 Our main contributions are summarized as follows: \begin{itemize} \item We explore the potential of \textit{Multi-modal Graph Large Language Models (\modelsnosp)} to unify and generalize across diverse multi-modal graph data and tasks, aiming for universal generalization across diverse multi-modal graph data and tasks.
 We systematically discuss the potential of \modelsnosp, for the first time, to the best of our knowledge. \item We present a unified framework for understanding multi-modal graph data, tasks, and models, highlighting their inherent multi-granularity and multi-scale characteristics for designing \modelsnosp. \item We propose five essential characteristics that \model should possess, coupled with detailed discussions of challenges and future directions, thereby setting a clear research roadmap.
 We also summarize existing multi-modal graph datasets and tasks for developing \modelsnosp. \end{itemize}

 The domain of multi-modal learning on graphs is rapidly advancing.
-We summarize the differences of this work with two most related papers as follows: 1) Ektefaie\etal~\cite{ektefaie2023multimodal} focus on the challenges and methodologies of combining modalities within graph-based machine learning, while we take a distinct perspective by envisioning \model as a unifying paradigm, leveraging the power of large language models to address the limitations of task-specific MGNNs.
-2) Peng\etal~\cite{peng2024learningmultimodalgraphssurvey} provide a comprehensive survey of existing techniques, data types, and applications within multi-modal graph learning, while we focus on introducing a novel conceptual framework and put forth the vision of \modelsnosp.
+We distinguish our work from several related lines of research.
+1) Compared to surveys on multi-modal graph learning~\cite{ektefaie2023multimodal, peng2024learningmultimodalgraphssurvey}, which primarily catalog existing techniques, our work introduces a novel conceptual framework and a forward-looking vision for a unified MG-LLM.
+2) Unlike existing GraphLLMs~\cite{chen2024llaga, kong2024gofa}, which mainly focus on adapting unimodal graph data for LLMs, we address the more complex challenge of natively handling graphs with rich multi-modal attributes.
+3) Distinct from general-purpose Omni-MLLMs~\cite{jiang2025from}, we argue for a specialized paradigm that deeply integrates graph-structured reasoning rather than treating graphs as just another input modality.
 By identifying the inherent characteristics of multi-modal graphs and the desired characteristics for \modelsnosp, we chart a new research roadmap towards developing multi-modal graph large language models, thereby complementing surveys of the existing state-of-the-art by looking towards a next-generation paradigm.

-\section{Towards a Unified View of Multi-modal Graph Data, Task, and Model}
+\section{Towards a unified view of multi-modal graph data, task, and model}

-In this section, we introduce a unified framework of multi-modal graph data, task, and model, and remarks on the inherent characteristics in multi-modal graphs, serving as a foundation to discuss the desired characteristics of \modelsnosp.
+In this section, we introduce a unified framework of multi-modal graph data, task, and model, and remark on the inherent characteristics in multi-modal graphs, serving as a foundation to discuss the desired characteristics of \modelsnosp.
 The overall framework is shown in Figure~\ref{fig:framework}.

-\subsection{Unified Formulation of Multi-modal Graph Data}
+\subsection{Unified formulation of multi-modal graph data}

 In this section, we define multi-modal graphs, extending standard graphs with diverse node and edge modalities.
 Then we outline three decomposable types (feature-, node-, graph-level), and their versatility in representing various data forms, from single instances to full datasets.
 Moreover, we give remarks on the challenges of {\it indecomposability} and {\it multi-granularity} for building effective \modelsnosp.